 Sit.
 Sumi Circle.
 Sit.
 I remember the instruction from a Contemplative Art class I took fifteen years ago.
-Waiting motionless, eyes soft, feet on floor, and the blank, white paper, ink, brush: Pause.
+Waiting motionless, eyes soft, feet on floor and the blank, white paper, ink, brush: Pause.
 Lift arm-brush.
 Dip.
-Inscribe circle, unfurl line onto white space.
-I am revealed in the mark: a collapsed edge, unmet ends, a blob, a waver, a dwindling scratch.
+Inscribe circle.
+Unfurl line onto white space.
+I am revealed in the mark: a collapsed edge, unmet ends, a blob of ink, a waver, a dwindling scratch.
 Everything is in the weight of hand meeting substrate through brush.
-This is marriage.
+This is a marriage.
 Commit.

 What is at stake, in this circle, in this line?
-My great success?
-My immanent failure?
+Great success?
+Immanent failure?
 The voices yammer on, yet, almost imperceptibly, they also begin to recede.
 There is so much in that ragged little mark, the quavery and dented circle.

-Strange, I think, how people gravitate toward my crooked lines, my primitive circles.
-They are envoys for the longing, disoriented, joyful, naked flops of my human person.
-And they are elusive: I must grow toward the sun, sense the looming storm over the darkening gold of my meadow, unfold my stem toward the line of another.
-I must become that line, that circle, that flower.
-I must be born as it is born.
-There is no automation in an art practice.
-The ones I keep, the ones that are worth keeping, are far between.
+These crooked lines, these primitive circles are envoys of the longing, disoriented, joyful, naked flops of my human person.
+And they are surprisingly elusive.
+I must grow toward the sun, sense the looming storm over the darkening gold meadow.
+I must become this mark, be born as it is born.
+There is no auto-pilot in an art practice.
+The ones that are worth keeping are far between.

-It’s incredibly difficult sometimes to simply attend to things.
-Just really do them and not anything else; no agenda, no dessert! waiting at the end.
+It’s difficult to simply attend to things.
+To do them whole-heartedly, no saving up for dessert.
 A piece of paper.
 Ink and water.
 To be willing to sit there and wait.
-And then to recognize when I have finally tired of plotting my escape; to realize when I have landed and my gesture has become larger than the hoping to get on with it.
-I must grow as my stroke grows: no faster.
-No slower.
+And to recognize when the mind has finally become exhausted of plotting escapes, when a gesture has become larger than the hoping to get on with it.
 This is practice.